 The experienced surfers in the video clearly have skills but they are not the highlight of the clip.
 Within seconds, just in the distance, a huge Great White leaps directly behind a group of surfers!
 The huge Great White completely clears the water in a massive breach.
 It lands back in the water creating a billowing splash as it hits the surface.

 Great White sharks can get to be 20 feet long or more with most adult sharks being around 15 feet long.
 They can weigh between 1,500-5,000lbs!
 You can see why seeing a shark that size completely clear the water in one jump is an impressive sight!
 Compare that to the average surfer which is 5-6 feet tall on a longboard that is 8-10 feet long.
 This shark could be nearly twice the size of the surfboard.

 The last shot in the video zooms in on a still shot of the shark in mid-air.
 It is poised to land and create waves.
-You can tell it is not a dolphin, not a small whale, it is definitely a Great White.
-Although the video cuts out here you have to imagine the following scene after a huge Great White leaps directly behind a group of surfers, would be the startled surfers clearing the beach!
-They may be expert-level surfers but are no match to a Great White that can swim 30+ miles per hour!
+You can tell it is not a dolphin or a small whale, it is definitely a Great White.
+Although the video cuts out here you have to imagine the following scene after a huge Great White leaps directly behind a group of surfers, which would be the startled surfers clearing the beach!
+They may be expert-level surfers but they are no match for a Great White that can swim 30+ miles per hour!